 Effective March 20, all PTC classes will be delivered online for the rest of the Spring semester.
 Faculty and staff are working remotely and are available to assist students.
 Learn More ...

 Students who have successfully completed the practical nursing program, hold an active unencumbered PN license, and have earned a minimum score of the 65 percentile on the National League for Nursing’s Foundation for Nurses examination may be admitted to the ADN program after meeting the following additional requirements:

 Complete the following courses with a “C” or higher: BIO 210, BIO 211, ENG 101, MAT 110 or MAT 120, PSY 201 and an elective in Humanities/Fine Arts.
 Minimum Program Ready GPA is 2.5 and Overall College GPA is 2.0.

-- Complete NUR 201 and NUR 203 with a minimum grade of “C” or higher to receive exemption credit through demonstrated competence for NUR 101, NUR 139 and NUR 157.
-In addition, you must complete NUR 162 with a minimum grade of "C" to progress in the program.
+Complete NUR 201 and NUR 203 with a minimum grade of “C” to receive exemption credit for NUR 101, NUR 139 and NUR 157.
+This is a requirement for progression in the transition program.